Sawera123a/AI-Powered-Product-Trust-Sentiment-Analyzer/README.md

 This project is designed to scrape product reviews from e-commerce platforms, analyze customer sentiment using NLP techniques, and calculate an overall trustworthiness score for each product.
 ## Project Setup
 # 1. Open Terminal in VS Code
-Use the shortcut below to open the terminal:

 # 2.Create a Virtual Environment
 ```bash
 python -m venv venv